LEVIII007/runable-/README.md

 # Runable AI - Coding Agent

-Hey!
-So we've been working on this coding agent thing and honestly, it's been a bit of a journey.
-Here's what we've got so far - some stuff works, some stuff is... well, let's call it "in progress" 😅

-## What We've Actually Built
+## What I've Actually Built

 ### 1. The Coding Agent (Kinda Works)

-We built a coding agent using LangGraph that can:
+I built a coding agent using LangGraph that can:

 - Take a task description and try to generate code for it
 - Execute Python, JavaScript, and shell commands (with some basic safety checks)
 - Create files and manage a workspace
+- can open editor, terminal in GUI
 - Run through multiple iterations trying to fix errors
+- I have kept it limited to single file.
+- no orchestration layer as of now, there is a single container where agent, noVNC, and other tools are running.

-**The catch:** Right now it only handles single files.
+- **The catch:** Right now it only handles single files.
 No fancy multi-file projects yet. but it can be implemented.

 ### 2. LangGraph Workflow (Actually Pretty Cool)